firebears-2014/sandbox0/crepes.md

 Blend everything for 10 seconds.
 Leave in refrigerator overnight.

 Heat non-stick pan to low-medium heat.
-Butter the pan...
+Butter the pan.

 Use 1/2 cup batter in a 12 inch pan.